 Brazil is in Eastern South America, bordering the Atlantic Ocean.
 The climate is mostly tropical, but temperate in the south.
 The official language is Brazilian Portuguese.
 This is different from European Portuguese in pronunciation and some vocabulary.
 Many people do speak English in business and federal government circles, but visitors cannot rely on a contact's ability to speak English and should check in advance whether an interpreter will be necessary.
 The main religion is Christianity.
 The economy of Brazil is a federal economy.
 Brazil is the ninth largest economy in the world and the second largest in the Americas, after the United States.
 Brazilians, as with other Latin Americans, generally converse at a much closer physical distance than many expatriates are accustomed to.
 Formal expatriate business dress is standard in large cities.
 Women are found at the highest levels of business and politics.
 The security risk for expatriates in Brazil is medium, but high in the deprived areas of major urban centres.
 Risks include opportunistic crime, such as purse-snatching, armed street robbery, drug-related violence, car theft and carjacking.
 There is a high level of risk of kidnapping for wealthy local residents.
 The currency of Brazil is the Brazilian Real (BRL).
 Banking is on a par with that of Western Europe and North America.
 Medical facilities vary.
 Expatriates can receive emergency medical treatment in Brazilian public hospitals but they tend to be crowded.
 Private hospitals require evidence of sufficient funds or insurance for admission.
 Cases of Zika virus have been reported.
 Malaria is present.
 Dengue fever is common.
-The population of Brazil is 208.2 Million (2017 est.), while the inflation rate is 2.8% (Nov 2017).
+The population of Brazil is 208.8 Million (2018 est.), while the inflation rate (CPI) is 2.76% for Brazil as at April 2018.
+For a single Expat, the personal income tax rate in Brazil is progressive up to 27.5%.

 Cost Of Living